 The Engineering Section was established in 1911 as the fourth Section of APHA.
 The Section name was changed to the Engineering and Sanitation Section in 1955 and then to the Environment Section in 1970.
 In 2011, we celebrated 100 years as an APHA Section.

 - We support students and foster the development of environmental public health leaders through student travel awards to attend the APHA Annual Meeting and Exposition, a student poster competition, and Annual Meeting events that foster networking and professional development.

 - We organize a robust scientific program for the APHA Annual Meeting, with sessions on climate change and public health, food and environment, the built environment, environmental justice and more.

 - We develop APHA policies on environmental health issues.

-- We are leaders in and support committees related to important areas of environmental health.
+- We lead and support committees and groups related to important areas of environmental health.